 With the rise of mirrorless cameras at every corner, one would have thought that the time of the DSLR is slowly coming to an end.
 However, the Canon EOS 80D is here to prove that DSLR models are still going strong and still may have some fight left in them.
+Will it be considered one of the best camera Canon has produced?
 The camera market certainly isn’t lacking in the number of great mirrorless cameras rocking an APS-C sensor with the speed and reliability you would have expected to only get from a DSLR few years back.
 And of course, they also have that added bonus of portability.
-But again, there’s still a place for DSLRs on the market and there always will be if the camera manufacturers keep offering us great products like this one.
+But again, there’s still a place for DSLRs on the market and there always will be if the camera manufacturers keep offering us great products like the Nikon D850 and this one.

 The controls are also nicely laid out, with everything from the mode dial and the scroll wheel to all the additional buttons being in their logical places, nothing to complain about here.
 The 80D also offers all the ports you need, including the microphone and headphone jacks.

 Yes, videographers rejoice, there’s finally a headphone jack here to put all your audio monitoring worries to rest.
 Now let’s talk a little about that touchscreen the 80D comes equipped with.
 Its sensitive enough and you’ll never feel like you need to press really hard for it to register your touch.
 Navigating through the interface is fluid and Canon optimized it well enough for touchscreen use.
 The menus, albeit a little more polished, still bare that familiar look that every Canon user should immediately feel at home about.
 The Q menu is still here and more useful than ever when used on a touchscreen.
 You can bring it up anytime just buy pressing the Q button and quickly change all of your important settings without any hassle.